rootflags/tis-clone/HOWTO.md

 * Determine the Repair Manual (RM), Wiring Diagram (EM or EWD), Body Repair (BM or CR), and New Car Feature (NM or NCF) identifier.
 In this case it's "27J0U" since the folders in the URL have "rm/RM27J0U" or "ewd/EM27J0U"

 Downloading:
-1. Create a new working directory (i.e. mkdir /working/tis)
+1. Create a new working directory (i.e. mkdir /working/tis).
+If you create a different location you'll need to modify tis-clone.cfg
 2. cd into that folder and run all of the downloader scripts using the identifier above: cd /working/tis for SCRIPT in `ls /tis-clone/scripts/dl-*`; do $SCRIPT $IDENTIFIER; done